AbdallahBaddour/claude-skills-setup/README.md

 This will:
 - Update all GitHub-based skills to the latest versions
-- Copy any new/updated local skills
+- Copy any new/updated custom skills
-- Preserve your MCP configuration
+- Automatically detect and skip MCP configuration if Skillz is already configured

 ### Activate in VS Code